stanford-cocolab/cocolab.stanford.edu/psych204-fall2016.md

 ## Week of October 10

-Sequences of observations.
 Bayesian data analysis.
+Discussion on levels of analysis.

 Homework: Exercises on Bayesian data analysis.